sixslime/onjoin/README.md

 # On Join | onjoin
-> Hook that triggers when a player joins the game.
+Simply implemented hook that triggers when a player joins the game.
 ### Dependencies
 (None)